seyedb/tree-ops/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 Use trees and graphs to:
-* search for a given word in a text file: every paragraph of the text is stored in a (balanced) binary tree and the search is performed in those trees.
+* Search for a given word in a text file: every paragraph of the text is stored in a (balanced) binary tree and the search is performed in those trees.
+* Solve a constrained binary quadratic optimization problem

 more to come ...